koskenni/pytwolc/docs/intro.rst

 Overall plan
 ------------

+The present approach bases itself on a *set of carefully selected examples* of word forms.
+The set of examples ought to cover the phenomena which the rules are expected to govern.
+If so, one may expect that the method described below will first produce *morphophonemic representations* for stems and affix morphemes and then a *two-level rule* for each morphophoneme which dictates in what contexts the morphophoneme may correspond to what surface symbols.
+Each morphophoneme may be treated *separately* in an order which the linguist finds convenient.

 Various methods and programs programs have been developed in order to simplify the whole process of creating a morphological two-level grammar.
 It can be summarized using the following steps:

 1. A linguist selects a representative set of example words.